 The meaning of the word ‘sitemap’ has changed over the past decade or so.
-The internet technologies evolve constantly, therefore, it is completely natural that things change over time.
+Internet technologies evolve constantly, therefore, it is completely natural that things change over time.
 Sitemaps are no exception to this rule.
 What once was WP HTML sitemap now is WordPress XML sitemap.
 So, we’ll teach you how to set up a sitemap using the Yoast plugin and other methods.

 Back in the day, an HTML sitemap was simply a page containing links to all other pages and resources on your site.
 You will rarely see this today, but I have recently been working on a site with an old-fashioned sitemap.
 This kind of sitemap helps humans navigate the site, but that is now considered to be obsolete.
 The reason is that sitemaps are not intended for humans anymore.
 They now target a different crowd – search engines and search engine bots.